Bing Crosby: Children

 Dennis Crosby reportedly "said his older brother (Gary) was the most severely treated of the four boys.
 'He got the first licking, and we got the second.'"

-Gary's first wife of 19 years, Barbara Cosentino, of whom Gary wrote in his book, "I could confide in her about Mom and Dad and my childhood", and with whom Gary stayed friendly after the divorce, stated:
+Gary's first wife of 19 years, Barbara Cosentino, of whom Gary wrote in his book, "I could confide in her about Mom and Dad and my childhood", and with whom Gary stayed friendly after the divorce, stated she was unsure whether the events described in his book were true, noting that Gary had never mentioned being whipped by his father.
+She felt that the controversy surrounding the book was out of hand and stated that she never saw any troubling behavior between Gary and Bing.
+Barbara said she was surprised when she read the book, as it did not sound like something Gary would write, and recalled Gary telling her before its publication that it was "not the same book" he had written.

 Gary Crosby's adopted son, Steven Crosby, said in a 2003 interview:

 Bing's younger brother, singer and jazz bandleader Bob Crosby, recalled at the time of Gary's revelations that Bing was a "disciplinarian", as their mother and father had been.
 He added, "We were brought up that way."
 In an interview for the same article, Gary clarified that Bing "was like a lot of fathers of that time.
 He was not out to be vicious, to beat children for his kicks."

-The author of the most recent biography on Bing Crosby, Gary Giddins, claims that Gary Crosby's memoir is not reliable on many instances and cannot be trusted on the abuse stories.
+The author of the 2018 biography on Bing Crosby, Gary Giddins, claims that Gary Crosby's memoir is not reliable on many instances and cannot be trusted on the abuse stories.

 Crosby's will established a blind trust in which none of the sons received an inheritance until they reached the age of 65, intended by Crosby to keep them out of trouble.
-They were instead receiving several thousand dollars per month from a trust left in 1952 by their mother, Dixie Lee.
+They instead received several thousand dollars per month from a trust left in 1952 by their mother, Dixie Lee.
 The trust, tied to high-performing oil stocks, folded in December 1989 following the 1980s oil glut.